xbokmd/plastilinn/docs/xBoK/keys/Solution_efficiency.md

-## solution Name - Solution efficiency
+## solutions - Solution efficiency
 #rating: 55
 - does the solution solve the problem?
 - **💭 Questions**